Blue Value features a limited network of providers for savings on your monthly cost.

 - Your HSA rolls over from year to year.
 That means you keep what you put into it.
 It’s your HSA - it’s your money.

-Blue Value plans are available in all metallic levels: bronze, silver, gold and platinum.
+Blue Value plans are available in all metallic levels: bronze, silver, and gold.
 The levels differ by how much of your medical costs a plan will pay on average.
 They are based on approximate values for standard medical expenses.2 3

 - Bronze plans pay 60%